pamelacrisostomoy/pamelacrisostomoy/README.md

 Over the last few years, I’ve expanded my focus into cloud architecture, automation and data engineering — applying the same engineering principles used in infrastructure design to modern data platforms, distributed systems and orchestration workflows.
 I’m particularly interested in the intersection of cloud infrastructure, automation, platform engineering and scalable architecture.

-I hold an AWS Certified Cloud Practitioner certification, a Master’s degree in Strategic Telecommunications Management (UNMSM), a specialization in Analytics & Business Intelligence (Pacífico Business School), and recently ranked #1 in an AI Data Engineering Bootcamp focused on modern data stack technologies.
+I hold an AWS Certified Cloud Practitioner certification, a Master’s degree in Strategic Telecommunications Management (UNMSM), and a specialization in Analytics & Business Intelligence (Pacífico Business School).
+I also ranked #1 in an AI Data Engineering Bootcamp focused on modern data stack technologies.

 ---